magland/remfile/README.md

 This library is not intended to be a general purpose library for reading remote files.
 It is optimized for reading hdf5 files.

+At this time, remfile provides only an in-memory cache, not an on-disk cache.

+At this time, remfile does not do automatic retries for failed requests.

 ## License

 Apache 2.0